ScarRanger/Freny-Bridal-Studio/README.md

 ### Dual Logging System
 - **Firebase Firestore**: Primary database for real-time data
 - **Google Sheets**: Backup and reporting system
-- All customer records are automatically logged to both systems
+- All customer and booking records are automatically logged to both systems
 - Progress indicators show saving status for each system

 ### Data Flow
-1. User submits customer form
+1. User submits customer or booking form
 2. Data saved to Firebase Firestore
 3. Data logged to Google Sheets
 4. Success confirmation shown to user